 Price: a bit high

-Sound Quality: Rich and warm sound
+Sound Quality: Warm, clear sound

 Martin LXK2 Little Martin Koa Pattern HPL Top with Padded Gigbag